 For these reasons, the raven is seen as a symbol of partnership.
 This could be a romantic partnership or some other collaboration, such as a creative or business partnership.
 The raven spirit animal tells you to seek out partners who complement you, creating a 1 + 1 = 3 scenario.
 The raven understands the concept of reciprocity, or give and take.

-If you are very single and feel like you are missing your soul mate, the raven can also be good luck symbol.
-It never hurts to pray and ask your spirit guides or your Higher Power to help you find your soul mate!
-If you see two ravens, it can be a sign that your soul mate is also looking for you!
+If you are single and feel like you are missing a soul mate in this lifetime, the raven can also be a good luck symbol for finding the right lifetime partner.
+It never hurts to pray and ask your spirit guides and your Higher Power to help you find your soul mate.
+If you see two ravens, it can be a sign that your soul mate is also looking for you.

 Transformation and Opportunity

-In folklore throughout the world, ravens are seen as symbols of change, as well as opportunity.
+In folklore throughout the world, the raven is seen as a symbol of change, as well as opportunity.
 They are also seen as intermediaries between the material and spirit worlds.
-Because they eat carrion, ravens have long been associated with death.
+Because they eat carrion, ravens have long been associated with death and even bad luck.
 So, it’s understandable that many find them scary.
 However, on a spiritual level, death is not an end but a transformation to another state of existence and consciousness.

 The following video is not about ravens, however, I wanted to include it here because it addresses this concept of death as transformation.
 The Buddhist monk Thich Nhat Hanh talks about this concept in a way that I found very comforting.
 This video is from Plum Village.